 In Japan, when you get your driver's license, it is mandatory to wear this green and yellow plate for 1 year, to show that the person is a new driver.
 That way the other drivers give a little more space and have a little patience with the newbie.

-The official name of this tag is shoshinuntenshahyoushiki [初心運転者標識] which literally means “brand new driver”.
-This brand is also known as wakaba maku [若葉マーク] which literally means "Mark of the green leaf" is even written with the ideogram "若" which means young, it means that you are still inexperienced in traffic.
+The official name of this tag is shoshinuntenshahyoushiki [初心運転者標識] which literally means "mark of new driver".
+This brand is also known as wakaba māku [若葉マーク] which literally means "Mark of the green leaf" is even written with the ideogram "若" which means young, it means that you are still inexperienced in traffic.

 The interesting thing is that some people, even after 1 year, prefer to leave the sticker on the car to gain more advantage in traffic.
 Some make jokes, sticking various stickers in different positions.

-Others use this sticker even on other automobiles like bicycles, some objects, I have even seen on horses. wakaba has become a universal symbol for beginners.
+Others use this sticker even on other automobiles like bicycles, some objects, I have even seen on horses.
+Wakaba has become a universal symbol for beginners.

 The penalty for not having the sticker is 4,000 yen and a point in your wallet.
 In addition, when driving and seeing a car with this sticker, overtaking is prohibited under penalty of a fine of 5,000 to 7,000 yen and a point in the wallet.